ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

     </p>
 </div>

-I hope you got a fair idea how to perform some quick SEO to your Jekyll blog.
+I hope you got a fair idea on how to perform some quick SEO to your Jekyll blog.
 There are many advanced SEO parameters for Jekyll which I will be discussing in a future post.
-Let me know if you come across any problems while implementing these.
+Let me know if you come across any problems while implementing these SEO methods I have mentioned in this article.

 Thanks for reading!